kovta/moorea/backend/MOOREA_PRIVACY_POLICY.md

   - The aesthetic classification detected by our AI
   - URLs to images from third-party sources (Unsplash, Pexels, Flickr, Pinterest)
   - Image metadata including photographer credits and source information
+  - **Important**: We store only Pinterest URLs and metadata, never the actual Pinterest images

 ### 1.4 Pinterest API Data
 When using Pinterest integration, we access the following Pinterest API endpoints: